BrainInBlack/TwitchStreaker/README.md

 2. Click on ```API Tokens```
 3. Click the ```Copy``` Button next to the ```Your Socket API Token``` field
 4. Insert the Token under ```Streamlabs > Socket Token``` in the Script Settings

+## Known Issues

+#### Script not showing up after installation/update.

+    With version 2.x and onwards we're using an additional library that, depending on your system, needs additional libraries to work correctly.
+These libraries are usually downloaded as needed, but this process is blocked by the system for security reasons.
+The following steps will remedy this issue.

+1. Open `Streamlabs Chatbot.exe.config` (Chatbot main folder) with a TextEditor
+2. Add `<loadFromRemoteSources enabled="true"/>` in a new line after `<runtime>`.
+3. Save and Restart the Chatbot

 ## Customization